Free Legal Help in King County

 What We Do: We provide free legal help at our regular legal clinics on issues like protection orders, divorce, custody, and parenting plans.

-To Get Help: Call our Help Line Monday-Thursday 10 a.m. to 3:30 p.m.
+To Get Help: Fill out our Online Intake Form or call our Help Line Monday-Thursday 10 a.m. to 3:30 p.m.

 425-747-7274 (English) 425-620-2778 (Español)